 One of the most misunderstood estate planning documents is a Revocable Living Trust.

-During the grantor’s life time, he or she creates a Trust and then must transfer ownership of their assets into the it.
-These assets are then managed by the named grantee, and upon the grantor’s death, pass according to the directions contained within the document.
-However, many people do not need or want this form of estate planning.
+During the grantor’s lifetime, he or she creates a Trust and then must transfer ownership of their assets into the Trust.
+These assets are then managed by the named grantee (often the grantor themselves), and upon the grantor’s death, pass according to the directions contained within the document.

 - Reasons to Create an Estate Plan Now vs. LaterHave you ever said or overheard someone else say I do not need a Will, Power of Attorney or Advance Care Directive?
 By not engaging in estate planning you are allowing laws enacted by the legislature to make your decisions.